janisl/vavoom/utils/glbsp/README.txt

 drawing the levels.

-There are many DOOM ports that understand the GL Nodes which glBSP creates, including: EDGE, the Doomsday engine (JDOOM), Doom3D, PrBoom, and Vavoom.
+There are many DOOM ports that understand the GL Nodes which glBSP creates, including: EDGE, Doomsday (JDOOM), ZDoomGL, Vavoom, Doom3D and PrBoom.
 See the links below.

 Status
 ------

-The current version of glBSP is 2.10.
+The current version of glBSP is 2.20.
 It has been tested and known to work on numerous large wads, including DOOM I, DOOM II, TeamTNT's Eternal III, Fanatic's QDOOM, and many others.

 Copyright
 ---------

-glBSP is Copyright (C) 2000-2004 Andrew Apted.
+glBSP is Copyright (C) 2000-2005 Andrew Apted.
 It was originally based on "BSP 2.3" (C) Colin Reed and Lee Killough, which was created from the basic theory stated in DEU5 (OBJECTS.C) by Raphael Quinet.